2024–25 Coupe de France preliminary rounds: Hauts-de-France

 A total of twenty-one teams qualified from the Hauts-de-France preliminary rounds.

 In 2023–24, Entente Feignies Aulnoye FC progressed the furthest from the region, reaching the round of 32 by knocking out Ligue 2 side US Quevilly-Rouen, before losing at home to Montpellier HSC in a game that had been postponed due to snow.

 Draws for the first two rounds were carried out separately by districts.
 In Artois, the first round draw was published on 25 July 2024, and the second round draw was published on 27 August 2024.
 62 ties were drawn in the first round, and 47 in the second round.
 In Escaut, both draws were published on 13 August 2024.
 70 ties were drawn in the first round, and 53 ties in the second.
 In Flandres, both draws were published on 18 July 2024.
-57 ties were drawn in the first first round, and 43 ties in the second round.
+57 ties were drawn in the first round, and 43 ties in the second round.
 In Côte d'Opale, the first round draw was published on 7 August 2024, and the second round draw was published on 26 August 2024.
-56 ties were drawn in the first round, and 43 in the secound round.
+56 ties were drawn in the first round, and 43 in the second round.
 In Aisne, the first round draw was published on 17 July 2024, and the second round draw was published on 26 August 2024.
 40 ties were drawn in the first round, and 29 in the second round.
 In Oise, the first round draw was published on 25 July 2024, and the second round draw was published on 27 August 2024.
 48 ties were drawn in the first round, and 37 in the second round.
 In Somme, the first round draw was published on 11 July 2024, and the second round draw was published on 26 August 2024.
 46 ties were drawn in the first round, and 36 in the second round.

 The draw for the third round, which saw the remaining clubs from the Regional divisions, and those from Championnat National 3 enter the competition, was published on 6 September 2024.
 159 ties were drawn.
 The fourth round draw, which saw clubs from Championnat National 2 enter the competition, was published on 19 September 2024.
 82 ties were drawn.
 The fifth round draw, which saw the two clubs from Championnat National enter the competition, was published on 3 October 2024.
 42 ties were drawn.
 The 21 ties of the sixth round draw were published on 17 October 2024.